Doctoral Certificate in Collaborative Humanities (Fall Cycle)

 Funding Opportunity

-Admission into the certificate normally takes place either in the fall, at the moment that a student prepares to enter the spring semester Project Development Workshop (HMAN 2500) or in the spring, in conjunction with applications for the Cogut Collaborative Humanities Fellowship.
+Admission into the certificate normally takes place either in the fall, for example to enter the spring semester Project Development Workshop (HMAN 2500), or in the spring, in conjunction with applications for the Cogut Collaborative Humanities Fellowship.

 Eligibility